Banner image showing Chris Imray and a nurse with their heads down operating

 Hernia

 A hernia is a common condition that can affect people of all ages.
 It is caused by a weakness in the abdominal wall, and when the patient coughs or strains a lump may appear.
 Patients often present with a small reducible lump in the groin, which can be tender.
 Surgery under regional, local or general anaesthesia is usually straightforward.
 A plastic mesh is often used to strengthen the repair.
 This open lattice work of plastic is rapidly incorporated into the tissues increasing the strength of the repair.
 Return to normal activities is usually rapid.
-It is usual to advise repairing the hernia before it strangulates or becomes irreducible
+It is usual to advise repairing the hernia before it strangulates or becomes irreducible.

 Click on image to enlarge